 3. Critical Judgements in Applying Accounting Policies

 In applying the accounting policies set out above, the Council has had to make certain judgements about complex transactions or those involving uncertainty about future events.
-The critical judgements made in the Statement of Accounts are identified as follows:
+The critical judgements made in the Statement of Accounts are: